 American Sign Language (ASL) is a visual language that uses hand shapes, gestures, body language, and facial expressions to communicate.
 There is no one-to-one correspondence between ASL signs and English words, which means that ASL signs can represent a range of meanings.
 To sign color in ASL, you can use the ASL sign for the color word, or you can use the ASL sign for the color + the ASL sign for the word “color.”

-How To Say Color In Asl
+3 Steps to Say Color In Asl

 Frequently Asked Questions

-How Do You Say Colour In/Sign Language?
+How Do You Say Your Colors In Sign Language?